 One potential problem is that, often, sellers might say they prefer to look at all offers after the open house on Sunday.
 They want the longest exposure possible on the open market, and prefer to give a large number of buyers ample opportunity to bid on the home.

 Common Practices for Early Offers

 Setting a Deadline for Acceptance

 Ideally, the buyer wants the seller to accept the offer immediately.
-They hope the seller might think that it's the proverbial bird in the hand.
+They hope the seller might think it's the proverbial bird in the hand.